-Inside: What is Easter All About?
-A Short devotional inspired by some not-so-good Easters.
+Inside: What is the spiritual meaning of Easter all about?
+A short easter devotional inspired by some not-so-good Easters.
 Plus 12 Bible Verses to Point Us to the Cross

 Easter and the month of April have held some pretty big moments for us over the last few years.